anders-wartoft/LogGenerator/README.md

 - none: meaning the file will just be processed as usual but in a random order (if not regex or header is used at the same time)
 - file: read one random line from the file and send to the filter output.
 The line will not be read again.
 When the last line has been sent, the program halts.
 - continuous: read one random line from the file and send to the filter output.
 The line might be sent again.
+- time:x run for x number of milliseconds. read one random line from the file and send to the filter output.
+Example: `-t time:5000` to run for 5 seconds

 Example.
 We have a template file with two lines: